 Clemson Debate Society to compete in Worlds Universities Debating Championship

-The Clemson Debate Society is taking their argumentative and critical thinking skills to South Africa for the Worlds Universities Debating Championship.
+The Clemson Debate Society is taking its argumentative and critical thinking skills to South Africa for the World Universities Debating Championship.
 The tournament will be held Dec.
 27 – Jan.
 4 at the University of Cape Town.

 Eight students– four teams of two– will be competing against 400 other teams from 250 universities across the globe such as the Tel Aviv University, The University of Malaya and Yale University.
-The other three students will be judges for various rounds of debate.
+Three students will be judges for various rounds of debate.

 The students who will be attending the championship are:

 - Lizzie Huntley, a biochemistry major,

 - Madison Moeller, a parks, recreation and tourism management major,